How your life will change when you decide to live authentically

 But this was only the beginning.
 My daily wellness practice revealed something concerning: I was entirely out of touch with myself.
 In the chaos of law school, I tuned out my inner-voice so I could get by.
 After almost three years, I felt less like the person I wanted to be when I started.
 I never took the time to think about what I WANTED.
 I did what I NEEDED to do, often on the advice of professors, career counsellors, and practicing lawyers.
 I did everything I was told so I could “be successful” but the success wasn’t making me happy.
 I was on the path to someone’s happy ending but definitely not mine.

 Upon realizing this, I had to turn up the speaker on my inner-voice.
-Let me tell you, this is not an easy task when our society encourage conformity over unconventionality.
+Let me tell you, this is not an easy task when our society encourages conformity over unconventionality.
 I had to have an honest conversation with myself about my strengths and weaknesses and accept that I’d been trying to force a square peg into a round hole for a little too long.
 I came to terms with the fact that the path to my dream career would require more journey and less destination.
-I spent years so afraid to fail that I never saw the beauty in learning opportunities but I wanted that to change.
+I spent years so afraid to fail that I never saw the beauty in learning opportunities, but I wanted that to change.
 With this new perspective, I decided to forge my own path without fear and go where I felt called.
 I sought inspiration from coaches and experts like Sarah Centrella and Thomas Dodson, and I read every self-development book I could get my hands on.
 I felt encouraged every time I saw people I know following their passions, whatever they were.

 If you find yourself facing the same challenges, I encourage you to commit to one “act of authenticity” per day and see if helps you feel more in control of your life.
 By my definition, acting authentically is the practice of listening to your gut when you would otherwise ignore it.
 It means looking inside for the “right answer” instead of outside.
 It means turning down offers, invitations, work or requests that don’t align with your goals, aspirations or values.
 It means saying what you want and need out loud, as often as you can muster the courage.
 It means setting strong boundaries for yourself to protect your time, energy and emotions from people or activities that drain you.